snakesandladderssummative/Plan.md/README.md

 ### Going furthur

-* Adding a computer player that will play vs the user
+* Adding a computer player that will play vs the user.
+This will only require one player instead of two.